-Western Power's standard access contract and policies have had regard to the model contract and policies detailed in the Code.
+Western Power's standard access contract and policies have had regard to the model contract and policies detailed in the Code, and the Authority's Draft Decision.
 However, in a number of respects Western Power has proposed changes to the model contract and policies in order to facilitate the achievement of the Code objective.